 - 4.1 The competition will be launched after the Case has been published on the website according to the timeline.
-The same Case has to be used throughout the whole period of the competition. - 4.2 ABOS will issue a timeline which is binding in accordance with these rules.
-The timeline will be published on the website.

-4.3 Teams may submit a maximum of six (6) clarification questions to the case within the indicated clarification deadline.
+The case will be published three months before OP.The same Case has to be used throughout the whole period of the competition. - 4.2 ABOS will issue a timeline which is binding in accordance with these rules.
+The timeline will be published on the website or send to each team by email. - 4.3 Teams may request clarifications and responses by submitting a written clarification questions to ABOS within the indicated clarification deadline.
+Based on the questions received from all teams, typical and meaningful problem clarifications will be selected and responded by ABOS in the way of written official documents.